NuevoFoundation/workshops/content/english/image-manipulation/making-meme.md

 difficulty: Intermediate
 ---

-So now that my image looks how I want it to look, I want to add some text.
+Now that my image looks how I want it to look, I want to add some text.
 We can do that by utilizing the `Pillow ImageDraw` module.
 Let’s import that at the top of our file along with our other import statements.

 ```python
 from PIL import Image